adnammit/notes/docker.md

 # Docker Compose
 * [documentation](https://docs.docker.com/compose/)
 * docker compose is used to manage multi-container applications on the same host (e.g. setting up your local dev environment to run a UI, db and server all in concert)
+* compose only recreates containers that have changed

+## Docker Compose Lifecycle
+* `docker-compose up` executes your `docker-compose.yml` file: it builds the images and creates containers
+* subsequent calls of `docker-compose up` will reuse the existing containers

+* Compose preserves all volumes used by your services.
+When docker compose up runs, if it finds any containers from previous runs, it copies the volumes from the old container to the new container.
+This process ensures that any data you’ve created in volumes isn’t lost.

+## Local Development
+* you can use a `docker-compose.override.yml` file to override values in `docker-compose.yml` -- docker-compose will read them both and sub in values from the override file

 # Orchestration